neuronsimulator/nrn/docs/python/programming/math/vector.rst

-        In older code, you may see the use of the arithmetic functions add, mul, etc. Those functions changed the vectors they operated on, so to avoid this, the :meth:`.c` method was used to create a new copy of a vector.
+        In older code, you may see the use of the arithmetic functions add, mul, etc. Those functions changed the vectors they operated on, so to avoid this, the :meth:`Vector.c` method was used to create a new copy of a vector.
 The expression that can now be written ``v1 = v2*s2 + v3*s3 + v4*s4`` using the older form would be written as

         .. code-block::